 - Over 100,000 cities around the world have Airbnb listings.

 - More than 150 million people around the world have used Airbnb, and the company has already facilitated more than a billion bookings.

 - A typical host may expect to make $13,800 per year.

 - As of right now, the value of Airbnb is over $113 billion.

-Additionally, the COVID-19 pandemic has accelerated the shift toward the vacation rental market, as more people look for more private and self-contained options for their travels.
+Additionally, the COVID-19 pandemic has accelerated the shift toward the online vacation rental marketplace, as more people look for more private and self-contained options for their travels.
 However, the market also faces challenges such as regulatory hurdles and competition from other players in the space.
 Overall, the Airbnb market is expected to continue its growth trajectory in the coming years.

 How Does an App like Airbnb Work?

-An app like Airbnb works by connecting property owners and hosts with people who are looking for a place to stay.
+A rental booking software like Airbnb works by connecting property owners and hosts with people who are looking for a place to stay.
 The process can be broken down into several steps:

 Property owners list their properties